ramvenkat98/lecun1989-repro-to-test-c-repro/README.md

 1. Prepro: We save the same data files as plain-text files instead of using torch.save so that we can easily read in that data from our C file.
 2. Repro: We add a class called `ApproxNet` that applies the approximations mentioned in the C repro to the original net.
 We use the results of ApproxNet to compare with the C version (for more details, refer to the C repro).

+**Everything below this is from the original repro, only the changes above are from our fork.**

 ---

 # lecun1989-repro